The new look, open access September issue of InterMedia is now available – see here

 Since 2005 he has been collaborating as an expert with various units of the European Commission.
 Also, he was member of the Scientific Committee of the European Cooperation in Science and Technology (COST) from 2015 to 2017.

-Masego M. Jeremiah Deputy Director Media and Content, Botswana Communications Regulatory Authority (BOCRA)
+Masego M. Jeremiah Head of Broadcasting and Corporate Communications, Botswana Communications Regulatory Authority (BOCRA); Chair, IIC SNRF

-Masego M. Jeremih is a Deputy Director Media and Content at Botswana Communications Regulatory Authority (BOCRA).
+Masego M. Jeremiah is Head of Broadcasting and Corporate Communications at Botswana Communications Regulatory Authority (BOCRA).
 Ms Jeremiah is a Broadcasting and Corporate Communications professional with more than ten (10) years’ experience in the industry.
 She was previously in the Digital Migration Task Force appointed to ensure a smooth transition from analogue broadcasting to digital platforms.
 Her roles and responsibilities have been developing, directing, and implementing industry codes, operation guidelines and licensing frameworks in the broadcasting industry.
 She is also responsible for monitoring and compliance of broadcasters with regulatory tools and licence conditions.
 Ms Jeremiah guest lectures at the University of Botswana on Media Regulation and also teaches Primary and Junior students Digital Transformation, Online Safety and Cyber Hygiene.

 Possessing a Masters in Business Administration (MBA) as well as a Bachelor of Media Studies (BMS), with Majors in Video & Television Production and Public Relations, both attained from the University of Botswana.
 Ms Jeremiah also has a Diploma in Telecommunications Management, a Diploma in Economic Regulation and a Diploma in Broadcasting Regulation.